 The NMISA region is made up of the north, central, and south regions.
-The north region, or Versant Power Maine Public District ("MPD") region, central region, or Houlton Water Company ("HWC") region, and south region, or Eastern Maine Electric Cooperative ("EMEC") region, are interconnected solely through the transmission facilities of NB Power. maximum peak demand for the NMISA region in 2023 was 164.7 MW for the combined regions, a 6.88% increase of the peak demand for 2022.
-The 2023 energy consumed was 836,972 MWh. a 1.71% decrease from 2022.
+The north region, or Versant Power Maine Public District ("MPD") region, central region, or Houlton Water Company ("HWC") region, and south region, or Eastern Maine Electric Cooperative ("EMEC") region, are interconnected solely through the transmission facilities of NB Power.
+The maximum peak demand for the NMISA region in 2024 was 152.7 MW for the combined regions, a 7.28% decrease of the peak demand for 2023.
+The 2024 energy consumed was 849,571 MWh, a 1.50% increase from 2023.
 There are approximately 90,000 residents and approximately 42,000 electricity consumers in Northern Maine.

 The NMISA is a Federal Energy Regulatory Commission ("FERC") approved independent system administrator and regional transmission group that encompasses the transmission systems of all FERC-jurisdictional and non-jurisdictional utilities in Northern Maine.
-The NMISA operates as an independent, objective and non-discriminatory administrator of transmission access, transmission information access, and related functions, and monitors and operates the electricity markets in Northern Maine for energy, ancillary services, and other The NMISA is governed by a seven member stakeholder Board of Directors services. comprising representatives of MPD and EMEC, municipal utilities HWC and Van Buren Light & Power District ("VBL&P")), large customers, generators, Competitive Electricity Providers ("CEPs"),3 and the Maine Public Advocate as representative of all other retail electric consumers.
+The NMISA operates as an independent, objective and non-discriminatory administrator of transmission access, transmission information access, and related functions, and monitors and operates the electricity markets in Northern Maine for energy, ancillary services, and other services.
+The NMISA is governed by a seven-member stakeholder Board of Directors comprising representatives of MPD and EMEC, municipal utilities HWC and Van Buren Light & Power District ("VBL&P")), large customers, generators, Competitive Electricity Providers ("CEPs"), and the Maine Public Advocate as representative of all other retail electric consumers.

-P.L.
+&lt;sup>1 P.L.
 1997 ch.
 316, 35-A M.R.S.A. §§ 3201, et seq.

-The NB Power transmission system connects to two 345 kV transmission lines, one of which is owned and operated by Maine Electric Power Company ("MEPCO").
+&lt;sup>2 The NB Power transmission system connects to two 345 kV transmission lines, one of which is owned and operated by Maine Electric Power Company ("MEPCO").
 MEPCO is jointly owned by Central Maine Power Company and Versant Power.

-A CEP is any marketer, broker, aggregator or other entity that is legally entitled in the State of Maine to sell, and that is selling or that will sell, electric energy, capacity or Ancillary Services to the public at retail in the Northern Maine Market.
+&lt;sup>3 A CEP is any marketer, broker, aggregator or other entity that is legally entitled in the State of Maine to sell, and that is selling or that will sell, electric energy, capacity or Ancillary Services to the public at retail in the Northern Maine Market.
 A CEP includes only competitive electricity providers as they are defined under 35-A M.R.S.A. § 3201.5.